Republicans show support for law protecting children from Internet porn

 "Companies are profiting from exposing children to adult content, and it must stop," Lee told Breitbart.
 "This initiative by Texas reflects the age-verification measures I am fighting for at the federal level with the SCREEN Act, and American families everywhere should be cheering these efforts to protect kids online."

-"The government has an obvious and unquestionable duty in keeping children off porn sites; decades of relatively unfettered access to obscene online content under insufficient policies have done tremendous damage to our country," the man from Texas said.
+"The government has an obvious and unquestionable duty in keeping children off porn sites; decades of relatively unfettered access to obscene online content under insufficient policies have done tremendous damage to our country," the lawmaker from Texas said.
 "Texas’s law does this by simply requiring adults to prove their age, as should be the case with age-restricted items.
 That’s why I expect Attorney General Paxton’s case to succeed at the Supreme Court and am proud to join Mike Lee in defense of it."

 "This statute does not prohibit the performance, production, or even sale of pornography but, more modestly, simply requires the pornography industry… to take commercially reasonable steps to ensure that those who access the material are adults," Paxton wrote.

-Do you think that there should be laws in place protecting young people from internet pornography?
+Do you think that there should be laws in place protecting young people from Internet pornography?

 If you are interested in learning more about this story, please feel free to click on the original source here!